 Dice is only required during events!
 If all parties agree otherwise, free form is acceptable.
 Remember to always use dice when you don’t know someone to prevent powergaming!

-You may spend ability points earned automatically through RP to increase your flat roll, defense, attack, and max health.
-All dice bonuses require one ability point each and health requires two.
+You may spend ability points earned automatically through RP to increase your flat roll, defence, and attack.

 - Shifts in Combat.